-When a student accrues three demerits or breaches more considerable behavioral expectations, the student will be assigned detention.
-For example, if one student is disrespectful to another or a staff member, or a student chooses to skip academic tutoring, then s/he is required to attend detention where s/he will complete a reflection assignment given to them.
-The student's family will be contacted every time s/he earns an after-school detention.
-Lower School students will serve detention during lunch.
-First and Second Form students may also earn after-school detentions if their misbehavior is serious enough to warrant such a consequence.
-Upper School students will serve detention after school from 4:05 - 5:00.
+When a student accrues three redirections or breaches more considerable behavioral expectations, the student will be assigned reflection.
+For example, if one student is disrespectful to another or a staff member, or a student chooses to skip academic tutoring, then s/he is required to attend reflection where s/he will complete a reflection assignment given to them.
+The student's family will be contacted every time s/he earns an after-school reflection.
+Lower School students will reflect during lunch.
+First and Second Form students may also be referred to reflection if the student needs to further reflect on their behavior in a group or individual setting .
+Upper School students will serve reflection after school from 3:50 - 4:45.

-Friday Detention
+Friday Reflection

-When a student breaches even more considerable behavioral expectations, the student will be required to attend Friday detention from 2:05 - 4:00.
-For example, if a student earns more detentions that s/he can serve in a given week, then s/he is required to attend Friday detention where s/he will complete a reflection activity and then engage in service to the school and/or complete homework.
+When a student breaches even more considerable behavioral expectations, the student will be required to attend Friday reflection from 2:05 - 4:00.
+The student will complete a reflection activity and then engage in service to the school and/or complete homework.